John Herbert (Conservative politician): Early life

-Herbert was born at Coldbrook, Monmouthshire, Wales on 16 December 1895.
-He was the only son of Sir Arthur James Jones-Herbert GCVO, of Llanarth, Monmouthshire, and Dame Helen Louise Gammell, of Rhode Island.
-From his father's first marriage to Mariquita Consuello Haffenden (the widow of Count Henri Nicolaieff), he had an elder half-sister, Jeanne Marie Therese Herbert, who married Francis Lane-Fox (elder brother of George Lane-Fox, 1st Baron Bingley) and, after his death, Alfred Edmund Brödermann.
-His niece, Maria Dolores Brödermann, married Sir Charles Mander, 3rd Baronet.
+Herbert was born at Coldbrook Park, Monmouthshire, Wales, on 16 December 1895.
+He was the only son of Sir Arthur James Jones-Herbert, GCVO, of Llanarth, Monmouthshire, and his wife, Helen Louise (née Gammell), of Rhode Island.

 Career

 Herbert was commissioned a Second Lieutenant in the British Army in 1919.
 He was elected as Member of Parliament (MP) for Monmouth in Wales at a by-election in 1934.
 In that year, he was made an honorary Major.
 He represented the constituency in the House of Commons until his resignation on 1 July 1939, when he was appointed as Governor of Bengal.
 Herbert was made an honorary Colonel in 1939 and was also knighted with the GCIE upon becoming Governor of Bengal.
-He served as Governor until his death in 1943, aged 48.
+During his tenure he had to deal with the devastating Bengal famine of 1943.
+He served as Governor until his death on 11 December 1943, aged 48.
+In the House of Commons it was noted "There can be little doubt that his unwearying devotion to duty contributed to the breakdown which ended in his death".
+Although he is in part blamed for the Bengal famine, it was recognised in the House of Commons that he worked himself to death during this time.

 Personal life

 On 11 June 1924, Herbert married Lady Mary Fox-Strangeways (1903–1948) in Newport, Rhode Island.
-Lady Mary was the eldest daughter of Giles Fox-Strangways, 6th Earl of Ilchester and Lady Helen Vane-Tempest-Stewart (a daughter of the 6th Marquess of Londonderry).
+Lady Mary was the eldest daughter of the 6th Earl of Ilchester and Lady Helen Vane-Tempest-Stewart (a daughter of the 6th Marquess of Londonderry).
 Together, they were the parents of: